-Get your best experience with Miro using our native app for your iPad, Windows or Android Tablet.
+Get your best experience with Miro using our native app for your iPad, Windows, or Android tablet.
 You won't feel the difference!
-The Tablet App supports all the tools and features of the browser version.
+The Tablet app supports all the tools and features of the browser version.

 Open your boards from the dashboard to start collaboration:

-Miro tablet app dashboard
+Miro Tablet app dashboard

-Miro Tablet app toolbars and canvas
+Miro board in the Tablet app

 Tips on working with the app